Understanding Wrought Aluminium Alloys Designations

 1xxx – Pure Aluminium

-The alloys in this group have relatively low strength, even when strain hardened; however, they have extremely high ductility and formability and so may be readily worked or formed.
-The 1xxx series aluminiums also have exceptionally high electrical conductivity and resistance to all types of corrosive environments and may be readily joined by a number of commercial processes.
+The alloys in this group have relatively low strength, even when strain hardened.
+However, they have extremely high ductility and formability and so may be readily worked or formed.
+The 1xxx series aluminium alloys also have exceptionally high electrical conductivity and resistance to all types of corrosive environments and may be readily joined by a number of commercial processes.

 2xxx – Copper